Cooperative Solar Energy

 Will solar save me money?

 Solar helps homeowners lower their electricity bills with solar power.
 Going solar locks in a fixed electric rate and reduces the cost of the electricity you buy each month.
 Most solar customers pay about 25% less than they were paying their old electric company for traditional power.
+Currently, the federal government is offering a 30% tax credit when you go solar.

 How do I know if solar is right for me?